littlehorse-enterprises/littlehorse/e2e-tests/README.md

 ## E2E tests

 1. You need a LH cluster already running
-2. Configure your ~/.config/littlehorse.config file
-3. Then you can run the e2e test with next commands:
+2. Then you can run the e2e test with next commands:

 Run all e2e tests: